RennurApps/AwareIM-resources/README.md

         + **Linux Based Systems**
           + [Tomcat on Linux](http://tomcat.apache.org/tomcat-6.0-doc/RELEASE-NOTES.txt) - Release Notes
   + **Java JDK**
     + [Java Platform (JDK) 8u5](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - Download and install.
 64bit JDK recommended.
-Default JDK installed by AwareIM is unknown.
+JDK version bundled with the default installation is unknown.
 Java claims increase in performance with v8+.
       + **AwareIM JDK Installation**
         + **On Windows**, after the install, replace the contents of c:\AwareIM\JDK folder with the new JDK usually installed in the c:\Program Files\Java folder.
         + Replace the C:\AwareIM\Tomcat\lib\tools.jar with the new JDK tools.jar